keroles-naeem/cv_1/README.md

-so if you mean you want your Terraform config to look exactly like this:
+7so if you mean you want your Terraform config to look exactly like this:

 ```hcl
 additional_param = {